-49% of brokers plan to adopt a real estate CRM in 2018 according to the recent survey by TheBrokerList and Buildout.
+49% of brokers planned to adopt a real estate CRM in 2018 according to the survey by TheBrokerList and Buildout.
+And in 2021, even after economic slowdown, more than 50% brokers plan to invest in technologies more than in anything else.
 In this post. we list the top challenges you might face when migrating your data to a new system and how to overcome them.

 Whenever real estate brokers decide to shift gears and move their information from one real estate software to another, there is always slight apprehension.